benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-setup/3-cloud9/_index.en.md

 ![Cloud9](../images/setup5.png)

-You can run AWS CLI commands in here just like you would on your local computer.
+You can run AWS CLI commands here just like you would on your local computer.
 Remember for this workshop to run all commands within the Cloud9 terminal window instead of your local computer.

 Keep your AWS Cloud9 IDE opened in a browser tab throughout this workshop.